All Episodes

 Well, I appreciate you having me on the phone today, Mr. Hannity.

-Well, you know, it you ha how many times can you even count have you had an experience like I've described?
+Well, you know, how many times, can you even count, have you had an experience like I've described?

 You know, it's unfortunately far too often.

-Um it's one of those things that as time has gone on and we you know pulled out of some of these major conflicts and our short-term memory loss kicks in, we forget about all of those men and women that are you know that have came back from that, and now we're trying to just live for tomorrow and then struggling with all their all their different you know challenges they face,
+And it's one of those things that as time has gone on and we, you know, pulled out of some of these major conflicts and our short-term memory loss kicks in, we forget about all of those men and women that are, you know, that have came back from that.

 You learned it in the military, solve it at the lowest level.

-And that's what's been great with America Warrior Partnership is partnering with local communities to prevent veteran suicide.
+And that's what's been great with the American Warrior Partnership is partnering with local communities to prevent veteran suicide.

-You know, we we connect veterans in their local community, we uh we educate uh the the the nonprofits in an area that can step in and help.
+We educate the nonprofits in an area that can step in and help.

-We collaborate, we advocate, and if we can't solve the problem at a local level, we step it up to the next level until we get that that service man or something.
+And if we can't solve the problem at a local level, we step it up to the next level until we get that service manner.

-So you don't you don't give up until the help is given.
+So you don't give up until the help is given.

 You just don't give up.

-It's it's one of those you never did anything alone in the military, and that's that's the thing I've I've seen the trend kind of sneak up the most is that isolation and feeling like there's no one out there for you.
+And that's the thing I've seen the trend kind of sneak up the most is that isolation and feeling like there's no one out there for you.

-And like I said, you always had a battle buddy no matter what you were doing in anything you did in the military, you always had your battles to you left and right.
+And like I said, you always had a battle buddy no matter what you were doing and anything you did in the military.

 And just because you take the uniform off, I just would like our veterans to know that you're never alone.

-You've got a battle buddy there that's gonna step up and and help you along to help you carry that rock.
+You've got a battle buddy there that's going to step up and help you along to help you carry that rock.

-And they think, you know, let's prescribe a pill or something, but it's it's more than that.
+And they think, you know, let's prescribe a pill or something, but it's more than that.

 And that's not the case at all.

-And it's it's been great to see the the partnership with America Warrior Partnership and at Pure Talk stepping in and so many great customers doing the roundup to help provide the funding to help advocate and collaborate and educate.
+And it's been great to see the partnership with American Warrior Partnership and Pure Talk stepping in and so many great customers doing the Roundup to help provide the funding to help advocate and collaborate and educate.

 You know, I didn't get it right away.